southwick-associates/salic/R/README.md

 This file includes documentation for the package sample data.

-## Label Categories
+## Category Variables

 Standardized data (cust, lic, sale) include category variables stored as integer values (e.g., cust$sex, 1=Male, 2=Female).
-Functions are included to convert these numeric categories to labelled factors.
+Functions are included to work with these variables (mostly converting numeric categories to labelled factors).